vadi2/DHP-integrations-temp/input/pagecontent/index.md

 For data requiring legal authentication and long-term persistence (e.g., Form 003 for inpatient stays, Form 096 for births), DHP uses **Clinical Documents** - a Bundle containing a Composition header with metadata and attestation, plus referenced clinical resources (Patient, Observation, Condition, etc.).

+When a physical signature is required, the document is printed, signed, scanned, and uploaded as a PDF.
+A DocumentReference links the scanned copy back to the original Composition.

 #### Choosing the right approach